trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 </figure>

-Was it really possible for the zoo – a nearly 100-year-old educational and recreational institution that displayed live animals for the purposes of education and entertainment – to serve the aims of National Socialism?
-Is it not a fundamental part of zoos’ constitutions that they are global phenomena and open to anyone who wants to learn?
+How could the zoo – a nearly 100-year-old educational and recreational institution that displayed live animals for the purposes of education and entertainment – serve the aims of National Socialism?
 As will become evident, from 1933 onward, Berlin Zoo became a stage for colonialism and a site of racist exclusion, as well as an instrument of National Socialist propaganda.

 After Adolf Hitler was appointed Chancellor of the German Reich on 30 January 1933, the new regime did everything in its power to permeate all areas of social life.
 To this end, it sought to exercise control over labor law, but especially to dominate in the spheres of culture and propaganda.
-Its agenda did not spare Berlin’s most popular educational and recreational institution, the Zoological Garden and its aquarium.
+Its agenda encompassed Berlin’s most popular educational and recreational institution, the Zoological Garden and its aquarium.
 The zoo was quick to accommodate National Socialist policy and its local representatives, Gauleiter of the National Socialist German Workers’ Party (NSDAP) Joseph Goebbels and National Socialist Prussian Prime Minister Hermann Göring.
 This was mainly down to the zoo’s management and supervisory board.
 Nazi policies affected every aspect of the zoo’s operation.
 The management and the public became involved in antisemitic policies; the German war of aggression and extermination allowed animals to be obtained from new sources; it affected exhibition practices and the selection of the animals to be displayed, and it altered how work was organised at the zoo.
-The exploitation of forced laborers also became an everyday practice.
+The widespread exploitation of forced laborers also became an everyday practice.

-How could this happen?
-What were the determining factors?

 ## The Heck Family